AnonymousRendezvous/CyberShield/README.md

 ## Architecture

-Android and Windows GUI in Kotlin
+Android and Windows GUI in Kotlin/Tkinter

 ## Installation/Setup

-Currently only available in terminal.

 Requires Python installed on any OS.